Glossary term

 • Do not confuse re-use with recycling; re-use keeps the object or component in use, while recycling recovers materials through a different process.

-• Do not use re-use as a vague sustainability claim without condition, safety, and responsibility evidence.
+• Do not use re-use as a vague sustainability claim without condition, safety, identity, and responsibility evidence.